holderlb/deep-histology/Heatmap/README.md

 ## Files included

-* run_dtp.sh: automatically run DTP and highlighting tool for all pathologies given tissue type and image.
+* run_heatmap_generator.sh: automatically run DTP and highlighting tool for all pathologies given tissue type and image.
-* dtp.py: DTP tool.
+* generate_heatmap.py: DTP tool.
 Imposes a heatmap over an input image showing classifier predictions.
-* dtp_eval.py: DTP evaluation tool.
+* generate_heatmap-eval.py: DTP evaluation tool.
 Imposes a heatmap over an input image showing classifier predictions as well as drawing boxes around the "true" tiles that overlap the given annotations.